The Bankrate promise

 Alternatives to CD loans

-If your bank does not offer CD-secured loans, you have other options:
+If your bank does not offer CD-secured loans or you want to explore similar options, consider these:

 - Unsecured loans: Unsecured loans don’t require collateral, so you’ll need good credit to qualify, and interest rates will likely be higher than those on CD loans.
 Still, these loans are a good option if you don’t want to put your assets at risk.

 - Savings-secured loans: With a savings-secured loan, you pledge your funds from your savings account as collateral.
-Like CD loans, savings-secured loans typically offer more favorable interest rates than unsecured loans.
 Savings-secured loans often feature fixed-rate terms, enabling you to make the same monthly payment throughout the life of the loan.
 Since your own funds back the loan, banks often offer same-day approval.

-- Secured credit cards: If you do not need a specific amount of money and simply need to build or repair your credit, a secured credit card offers great benefits.
+- Secured credit cards: If you do not need a specific amount of money and simply need to build or repair your credit, a secured credit card offers great benefits and you can eventually qualify for an unsecured credit card.
 To get one, you must make a cash deposit, which establishes the limit you can spend using the card.
 For instance, if you deposit $1,000, you can use the card to spend up to $1,000.
-Depending on the terms of the card, the lender may extend a certain credit limit over time if you establish a good credit track record.